Skillshare vs Udemy – Which is Better?

 The review is detailed.
 But if you’re pressed for time the headlines are:

-• Udemy has significantly more users, courses and categories than Skillshare.
+• Udemy has significantly more users, courses, and categories than Skillshare.
 You can buy courses singly without committing to a subscription (though a plan is available).
 Like Skillshare, Udemy is an open platform allowing anyone to upload courses.
 Unlike Skillshare, it provides sharable certificates of completion.

-If you’re looking for a one off course on a specific topic, Udemy is great.
-However, if you’re a creative looking to upskill, develop new skills or grow your business, Skillshare might suit you more.
+If you’re looking for a one-off course on a specific topic, Udemy is great.
+However, if you’re a creative looking to upskill, develop new skills, or grow your business, Skillshare might suit you more.

 Quick Summary

-This side by side comparison table provides an overview of the key differences between Skillshare and Udemy.
+This side-by-side comparison table provides an overview of the key differences between Skillshare and Udemy.

 SkillshareUdemy